anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 <a name="6.3.6"></a>
 ### 6.3.6 Security LCM
 Cloud Infrastructure LCM encompasses provisioning, deployment, configuration and management (resources scaling, services upgrades…) as described in [chapter 7](./chapter07.md).
-These operations must be securely performed in order to keep the infrastructure safe and operational.
+These operations must be securely performed in order to keep the infrastructure safe and operational (sec.lcm.003).

 **Provisioning/Deployment**

 Regarding the provisioning of servers, switches, routers and networking, tools must be used to automate the provisioning eliminating human error.
-For Infrastructure hardware resources, a set of recommendations is detailed in [7.2.1](./chapter07.md#7.2.1) to automate and secure their provisioning.
+For Infrastructure hardware resources, a set of recommendations is detailed in [7.2.1](./chapter07.md#7.2.1) to automate and secure their provisioning (sec.lcm.001).

 For OpenStack services and software components, deployment tools or components must be used to automate the deployment and avoid errors.
 The deployment tool is a sensitive component storing critical information (deployment scripts, credentials…).
 The following rules must be applied: